 What will be part of GR Day?

-§ Young people and our elders and everyone in between
+§ Show every-day people, young people and our elders and everyone in between

-§ Short videos highlighting someone living the GR, interviews and panels, etc.
+§ Short videos highlighting someone living the GR, interviews, panels, etc.

-§ One person / a group of people
+§ One person or a group of people

 § Meditations and prayers